sriramgurazada/AI-Exam-Evaluator/README.md

 Upload PDFs containing study material in the sidebar and click "Process Study Material."

 **Ask Questions:**
-Enter questions in the input field to retrieve answers from the study material.
+Give a prompt like: "Identify the questions and answers from the document and get the results, validate it against the document which i have provided and score it."

 **Validate Answers:**
 Upload student answer PDFs, then click "Process Answers" to evaluate and receive feedback.